Essential Tips for Drawing Folds and Drapery

 Pants start wider and narrow down to the knees because they adjust to the bone structure of the legs.

 With narrow pants, creases are usually visible at the knees.

 When drawing bumps in the fabric it’s good to show their origin and volume.
 It does make a visual difference when you can imagine the folds in a 3-dimensional space.

-From the back, you can see folds forming under the butt region that go up to the hip.
+From the back, you can see creases forming under the butt region that go up to the hip.

 The folds at the knees are also visibly pulled by the hips from the back view.